Union Cycliste Internationale

-After the 2022 Russian invasion of Ukraine, the UCI said that Russian and Belarusian teams are forbidden from competing in international events.
+After the Russian invasion of Ukraine, the UCI said that Russian and Belarusian teams were forbidden from competing in international events.
 It also stripped both Russia and Belarus of scheduled events.

 History

-UCI was founded in 1900 in Paris by the national cycling sports organisations of Belgium, the United States, France, Italy, and Switzerland.
-It replaced the International Cycling Association (ICA) by setting up in opposition in a row over whether Great Britain should be allowed just one team at world championships or separate teams representing England, Ireland, Scotland and Wales.
-Britain found itself outflanked and it was not able to join the UCI – under the conditions the UCI had imposed – until 1903.
+The UCI was founded on 14 April 1900 in Paris by the national cycling sports organisations of Belgium, the United States, France, Italy, and Switzerland.
+It replaced the International Cycling Association (ICA) by setting up in opposition in a row over whether Great Britain should be allowed just one team at the world Championships or separate teams representing England, Ireland, Scotland and Wales.
+Britain found itself outflanked, and it was not able to join the UCI – under the conditions the UCI had imposed – until 1903.

 There were originally 30 countries affiliated to the union.
 They did not have equal voting power and some had no vote at all.
 Votes were distributed by the number of tracks, or velodromes, that each nation claimed.
 France had 18 votes, the highest number, and Germany and Italy 14 each.
 Britain had eight, a number the writer Bill Mills said was acquired "by including many rather doubtful grass tracks."